nova0nebula/Ventura/Programming/CodinGame/README.md

 **What is CodinGame?**
 CodinGame is a website where people can practice coding by solving puzzles.

 All programs have been tested to ensure they work for their respective puzzles.

-*Extra: If you are crazy or weird enough, you can go look at the squished versions of the code.*
+If you do find any program that doesn't work, please do contact me.

 ## Puzzles